anotherjesse/hello-hyper-github-publish/README.md

 At this point the hyperdrive should be accessible (from Beaker or other hyper clients) but will be empty except for an `index.json` file.

-NOTE: you need to save the `seed`!
+NOTE: you need to save the `seed` and keep it private.
+Anyone with the seed can publish to the hyperdrive!

 ## Step 2: publishing to hyperdrive via github actions